sSmalKk/PortifolioReact/README.md

 - This React application is built using [craco](https://craco.js.org/).
 - It uses [Tailwind CSS](https://tailwindcss.com/)
-- The application is generated in [TypeScript](https://www.typescriptlang.org/).
+- The application is generated in JavaScript.

 ## Pre-requisites